what causes swim bladder disease in angelfish?

 Incorrect Tank Conditions

-Poor tank conditions are the main cause of swim bladder disease.
+Poor tank conditions are the leading cause of swim bladder disease.
 Your fish may have a range of ailments if they live in a tank with:

 Individually, these factors may cause swim bladder issues in angelfish.
 Even though angelfish are considered a hardier fish, tolerant of a wide range of conditions, improper conditions will impact their quality of life.